RyanXGrace/Stories/best_worst_day.md

 >**Jen** `even if u can give jsut a lil bit`

+We both sat quietly for a while.
+You didn't take your eyes off me, and I didn't look up from the table.
+It seemed like a good thing that you hadn't shut me down so far.

 "If I ask you a question, are you going to tell me the truth?"

 "Yes, Sir."